Brief History of the

 promote the economic, cultural, educational, and general welfare

 of its residents.
-The village has designated three historic
+The village has designated four historic

 districts with many significant historic, architectural, and